Jariban

 Jariban (Jarriiban, جريبن, Geriban) /so/ is a town in the north-central Mudug region of Somalia.
 It is the center of the Jariban District.
 It is administered by Puntland.

 Demographics

 Jariban has a population of approximately 20,000 inhabitants.
 The Jariban District has a total population of 39,207 residents.
-CABDI CIISE Clan is dominant inhabitants of Jariiban District while other Omar Mohamud branches like Reer Mahad, Mohamed Omar inhibit.
+CABDI CIISE Clan and shikhaal looboge is dominant inhabitants of Jariiban District while other Omar Mohamud branches like Reer Mahad, Mohamed Omar inhibit.

 Services

 In October 2014, the Puntland government in conjunction with the local Kaalo NGO and UN-HABITAT launched a new regional census to gather basic information in order to facilitate social service planning and development, as well as tax collection in remote areas.
 According to senior Puntland officials, a similar survey was already carried out in towns near the principal Garowe–Bosaso Highway.
 The new census initiative is slated to begin in the Jariban District, Bayla District and Eyl Districts.